jadibrrs/cypress-basico-v2/README.md

 It is required to have Git, Visual Studio Code, Node.js and npm installed to run this project.

-> I used versions 2.34.1, 1.85.1, v16.13.2 and 8.3.2 of Git, VS Code, Node.js and npm, respectively.
+> I used versions `2.34.1`, `1.85.1`, `v16.13.2` and `8.3.2` of Git, VS Code, Node.js and npm, respectively.
 I suggest you use the same or later versions.

 ## Instalation

-Run npm install (or npm i for the short version) to install the dev dependencies.
+Run `npm install` (or `npm i` for the short version) to install the dev dependencies.

 ## Tests

-> Note: Before running the tests, make a copy of the cypress.env.example.json file as cypress.env.json, which in the real world, you would update with valid credentials.
+> Note: Before running the tests, make a copy of the `cypress.env.example.json` file as `cypress.env.json`, which in the real world, you would update with valid credentials.

-> The cypress.env.json file is included on .gitignore and you're safe that confidential info won't be versioned.
+> The `cypress.env.json` file is included on `.gitignore` and you're safe that confidential info won't be versioned.

-Run npm test (or npm t for the short version) to run the test in headless mode.
+Run `npm test` (or `npm t` for the short version) to run the test in headless mode.

-Or, run npm run cy:open to open Cypress in interactive mode.
+Or, run `npm run cy:open` to open Cypress in interactive mode.